Feastio

 Farm-fresh blueberries

-Fe, who'd arrived earlier than us, had already received a beautiful bowl of farm-fresh blueberries with house-made coconut yogurt, pearl tapioca, candied beets, vanilla almond oil, and black currant.
+Fernanda arrived earlier than we did and received a beautiful bowl of farm-fresh blueberries, house-made coconut yogurt, pearl tapioca, candied beets, vanilla almond oil, and black currants.
+The food presentation and attention to detail at Destroyer in Culver City reminded me of Geranium in Copenhagen.

 Gruyere sourdough sunchoke waffle with fried egg at Destroyer, Culver City, California